 The scene was a riot of color.
 University supporters wore orange and white ribbons on their lapels, while Texas Aggie fans proudly sported red, white, and blue.
 (Maroon wouldn’t be used for another decade.)
 Though A&M was favored, the first two quarters were a fierce defensive struggle, and the half ended with the score tied 7–7.

-During a special extended halftime, yell leaders from both sides each led cheers in honor of the other school.
+During an extended halftime, yell leaders from both sides each led cheers in honor of the other school.
 The A&M Corps of Cadets, decked out in their formal gray uniforms, took the field and marched in the shape of an enormous “T” to the approval of everyone.

-The debut of Bevo: halftime of the 1916 Texas vs. A&M football game.
+Above: The debut of Bevo: halftime of the 1916 Texas vs. A&M football game.
+Click on an image for a larger view.

 Afterward, two West Texas cowboys dragged a frightened longhorn steer onto the field, where it was formally presented to the UT student body by a group of alumni.